Updated: Mar 27

 So in April 2019 another door opened for us when Janet introduced us to Andrea Edmunds, who at the time served as Community Relations Director for Fostering Acadia in RVA.
 Andrea has an absolutely amazing heart and was so great working with FAs young adults.
 Matter of fact Andrea and her husband Andy have fostered several children in addition to raising several of their own.

 Andrea in turn introduced us to Jason Brown.
 Jason founded Fostering Acadia (FA) in 2017 as an Independent living (IL) agency licensed by the Va Dept of Social Services to serve young adults between the ages of 17-21 who have come through the foster care system.
-Due to Jason’s leadership, and his talented team, Fostering Acadia is now one of the largest IL programs in the state. https:www.fosteringacadia.org
+Due to Jason’s leadership, and his talented team, Fostering Acadia is now the largest single site IL program in the state. https:www.fosteringacadia.org

 Our partnership with Fostering Acadia over the past year and a half can best be described as an evolution as both organizations tried to figure out how best to utilize our talents.